BROOKE GLADSTONE: This is On the Media. I'm Brooke Gladstone.

-BOB GREENE: Here was a newspaper that had been cooperating with us all the way along the line on the Bob Early level, which was the city editor level.
-And which all of a sudden now is saying they never had any part of the project.
+BOB GREENE: Here [LAUGHING] was a newspaper that had been cooperating all the way along the line on the Bob Early level, which was the city editor level, and which all of a sudden now is saying they never had any part of the project.

 STEVE GOLDSTEIN: Greene wasn't alone in his anger.
 The general manager of local radio station KOY was stunned by the Republic's decision.
 So he decided the station should read the series on the air every night at 6:30 to keep Phoenix residents informed.
 [KOY CLIP FROM 1977]

 MYRTA PULLIAM: You know, if somebody kills a reporter, this is the kind of attention that's going to get turned on you.
-People from all over the country are going to come out here and--you're going to be put under a microscope.
-And no criminal -- no person in their right mind wants that to happen to 'em.
-I think that that worked -- the fact that we were all there -- there was so much attention -- really was an insurance policy and still is to this day.
+People from all over the country are going to come out here and you're going to be put under a microscope.
+And no criminal - no person in their right mind wants that to happen to them.
+I think that that worked.
+The fact that we were all there, that there was so much attention, really was an insurance policy, and still is to this day.

 STEVE GOLDSTEIN: The Arizona Project won a number of journalism awards and was nominated for a special Pulitzer Prize.
 Three men were convicted in the killing of Don Bolles.
 One died in 2002.
 Another was released from prison in 1998, and is free today.
 The third is still in jail, serving a life sentence in Arizona.
 For On the Media, I'm Steve Goldstein.